William Hogarth: Legacy

 Hogarth's works were a direct influence on John Collier, who was known as the "Lancashire Hogarth".
 The spread of Hogarth's prints throughout Europe, together with the depiction of popular scenes from his prints in faked Hogarth prints, influenced Continental book illustration through the 18th and early 19th centuries, especially in Germany and France.
-He also influenced many caricaturists of the 18th, 19th and 20th centuries.
+He influenced many caricaturists of the 18th, 19th and 20th centuries.
 Hogarth's influence lives on today as artists continue to draw inspiration from his work.

 Hogarth's paintings and prints have provided the subject matter for several other works.
 For example, Gavin Gordon's 1935 ballet The Rake's Progress, to choreography by Ninette de Valois, was based directly on Hogarth's series of paintings of that title.

 Igor Stravinsky's 1951 opera The Rake's Progress, with libretto by W. H. Auden, was less literally inspired by the same series.
-Hogarth's engravings also inspired the BBC Radio play The Midnight House by Jonathan Hall, based on the M. R. James ghost story "The Mezzotint" and first broadcast on BBC Radio 4 in 2006.

 Russell Banks' short story "Indisposed" is a fictional account of Hogarth's infidelity as told from the viewpoint of his wife, Jane.
 Hogarth was the lead character in Nick Dear's play The Art of Success, whilst he is played by Toby Jones in the 2006 television film A Harlot's Progress.

 Hogarth's House in Chiswick, west London, is now a museum; the major road junction next to it is named the Hogarth Roundabout.
 In 2014 both Hogarth's House and the Foundling Museum held special exhibitions to mark the 250th anniversary of his death.
 In 2019, Sir John Soane's Museum, which owns both The Rake's Progress and The Humours of an Election, held an exhibition which assembled all Hogarth's series of paintings, and his series of engravings, in one place for the first time.

 Stanley Kubrick based the cinematography of his 1975 period drama film, Barry Lyndon, on several Hogarth paintings.

 In Roger Michell's 2003 film The Mother, starring Anne Reid and Daniel Craig, the protagonists visit Hogarth's tomb during their first outing together.
 They read aloud the poem inscribed there, and their shared admiration of Hogarth helps to affirm their connection with one another.